spmcv/circuitikz-antiparallel-mosfets/README.md

 ## Description

-This tutorial demonstrates using the CircuiTikz package of LaTeX to create reusable circuits intended to be incorporated as part of a larger document (for example, a paper, poster, or system diagram) or as a standalone vector graphics asset for use in other documentation formats.
+This tutorial demonstrates utilizing the CircuiTikz package of LaTeX to create reusable circuits intended to be incorporated as part of a larger document (for example, a paper, poster, or system diagram) or as a standalone vector graphics asset for use in other documentation formats.

+## Prerequisites

+For broad compatibility, all tools utilized are constrained to those included in a standard TeX Live distribution.
+Therefore, `texlive` (linux), `MacTeX` (macOS), `MikTex` (Windows) or Container thereof is required.

+Additionally, it's worth making sure that `dvisvgm` [successfully locates]( https://dvisvgm.de/FAQ/) the GhostScript dynamic library on your system via `dvisvgm -V1`.

+## Usage

+The included Makefile contains all commands to render the graphics assets.
+Use `make tex` to generate the PDF output and `make svg` to generate the SVG output.
+Note that the later command is dependent on the former.

 ## Implementation

-After considering various options, the most straightforward approach seemed to be to use `latexmk` to generate `DVI->PDF` and `DVI->SVG` using a Makefile.
+After considering various options, the most straightforward approach seemed to be to use `latexmk` to delegate `latex` to generate `DVI->PDF` and `dvisvgm` to convert `DVI->SVG` using a Makefile.
+As a more modern alternative, it's also possible to use `xelatex` to generate `XDV->PDF` and `dvisvgm` to convert `XDV->SVG`.

-For broad compatibility, I limited the software tools I used to those included in a standard TeXLive distribution.
+## Future Work

+- [ ] Avoid specifying GhostScript dynamic library path through environmental variable
+- [ ] Add option for using `xelatex`
+- [ ] Try `dvisvgm` TikZ package [option](https://tikz.dev/drivers#sec-10.2.4)

 ## Challenges